devopssteps/complete-60-days-devops-course/module-5_kubernetes/day-38-helm-basic.md

-# Day-38: Helm basic

-Helm is one of the most searched Kubernetes topics, so making a clear, hands-on Helm Basics video is a great idea for your channel.
-Let me break it down for you:

-## 🎬 Helm Basics – Hands-On Example for Your Video
+# Day-38: Helm Basics – Hands-On Demo

 ### 🔹 1.
 What is Helm?
  - Helm = “Package Manager for Kubernetes”
  - Instead of writing long YAML files, you package apps into Charts and deploy them with one command.